Difference Between Domain Authority and Page Authority

 Your target should be that you have a higher PA than your competitors.

-How to check for PA?
+How to check for Page Authority?

 Domain authority and page authority are closely related metrics.